 Secondly, Winter Wonderland is really quite romantic!
 My boyfriend and I fell completely in love again and he even got me a reindeer teddy! (as cheesy as it sounds, I was in heaven), so if you haven’t visited Winter Wonderland yet, you simply need to go!

-Not So Basic London
+By Charlotte from Not So Basic London

 Christmas is THE best excuse in the world to drink and eat as much as you want.
 When it’s freezing cold outside and the cafes have made themselves look all Christmasy, to sit there with a cup of chocolate is the best thing to do ever!